Sakuraikengo/TSMS_supple/README.md

     * 2.0.makeAmat.R : make the additive relationship matrix
     * 2.1.0.spectralValueSel.R : calculate the vegetation index
     * 2.1.1.dataFolder.R : make the data.frame for the anarysis
+    * 2.2.0.PCA_VIs.R : do the PCA and calculate the genomic heritability.
     * 3.0.0.MTMFolder.R : make the multi-trait model(MTM)
     * 3.0.1.MTMFolderWithFlowerDate.R : add the flowering or not as fixed effect in "3.0.0"
     * 3.0.2.MTMFolderOnlyNDVI.R : make the multi-trait model using above-ground biomass (AGB) and only NDVI
-    * 3.1.1.MTMpredictionWithFlowerDate.R : predict the AGB using the MTM
+    * 3.1.0.genomicPrediction.R : predict AGB using genomic information
-    * 3.1.2.MTMpredictionNDVI.R : predict the AGB using the MTM with only NDVI
+    * 3.1.1.kernelPrediction.R : predict AGB using single/multi kernel model
+    * 3.1.2.kernelPredictionWithFlowerDate.R : add the flowering or not as fixed effect in "3.1.1"
-    * 3.2.0.genomicPrediction.R : predict AGB using genomic information
+    * 3.2.0.MTMprediction.R : predict the AGB using the MTM
+    * 3.2.1.MTMpredictionWithFlowerDate.R : add the flowering or not as fixed effect in "3.2.0"
-    * 3.2.1.kernelPredictionWithFlowerDate.R : predict AGB using single/multi kernel model
+    * 3.2.2.MTMpredictionNDVI.R : predict the AGB using the MTM with only NDVI
     * 3.3.0.predictAllPooled.R : predict AGB over all treatments
     * 9.0.0.ANOVAdryweight.R : do the anova test for AGB data
     * 9.0.1.MTMFolderOnlyDTF.R : calculate the genetic correlation between days to flowering (DTF) and AGB